 Meanwhile, to treat the poor and vagabond people of the locality, a dispensary, popularly known as ‘Pauper’s Clinic’, was started within the Central Hall of Sealdah Market.
 In 1864, this clinic was converted into Sealdah Municipal Hospital.
 Subsequently this Municipal Hospital was selected for shifting the Bengali section, from Medical College.
 Thus, Sealdah Medical School was established on 1st Dec.
 1873.

 In 1884, the school was renamed after the then Governor General, George Campbell as Campbell Medical School.
 Nilratan Sircar got admitted in this institution in 1877.
 In 1948 the name was changed to Campbell Medical College.

 In 1895 the Lady Elliot Hostel, an artistically designed building was built out of a charity fund of Rs.
-24.040/- generously donated by Her Highness of Mursidabad-Sams-E-Jahan Begum Paradua Mahal Shahiba which is still standing.
+24,040/- generously donated by Her Highness of Murshidabad, Sams-E-Jahan Begum Paradua Mahal Shahiba, which is still standing.

 On 19th Aug.
 1950 the College was rechristned after the name of great educationist, social activist, freedom fighter and alumnus of this institution - Sir Nilratan Sircar.